 Insurance Claims Examiner Career Profile

-Among the career paths in insurance, insurance claims examiners do work similar to that of insurance claims adjusters.
+Among the career paths in insurance, insurance claims examiners do work that is similar to that of insurance claims adjusters.
 Examiner, rather than adjuster, is the usual title in life and health insurance.
-However, in property and casualty insurance, the title of examiner often designates a senior adjuster who handles the most costly or difficult claims.
+However, in property and casualty insurance, the title of the examiner often designates a senior adjuster who handles the most costly or difficult claims.
 Other closely allied occupations are those of insurance appraisers and insurance investigators.

 Education and Certification

 Educational requirements vary greatly, depending on the position and the employer.
 Normally, a bachelor's degree is sufficient.
 There is also no formal certification process, but many larger insurance companies have in-house training programs.

 Previous experience in allied fields is often an important consideration in hiring.
 For example, insurance companies look to hire people with legal experience to be examiners for liability claims, those with medical experience to be examiners for health claims, and candidates with engineering or architectural backgrounds to be examiners for industrial claims.

 Insurance Claims Examiner Duties

 Insurance claims examiners require a mix of analytic and people skills.
 To evaluate a health insurance claim, an examiner may have to consult with medical experts and study medical records.
 In life insurance, claims examiners may need to establish the cause of death, especially if the policy offers extra payment in case of death in an accident.
 In some cases, reaching a settlement with the claimant may require negotiation or even legal action, in which case the insurance claims examiner must work with lawyers on behalf of the insurance company.

 Insurancejobs.com notes that among other duties, insurance claims examiners: